A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Home Offices: The New Corner Office

 As remote work becomes the norm, the humble home office has taken on a life of its own.
 The market for ergonomic furniture and aesthetically pleasing Zoom backgrounds is booming.
-Because who wouldn't want to look fabulous while pretending to listen in on a call?
+Because who wouldn’t want to look fabulous although pretending to listen in on a call?

 “The subsequent time ahead of work is flexible, and so needs to be our workspaces.” – Ritu Kumar, Interior Designer